andrejmoltok/azrael-map/docs/Documentation.md

 ---

-1. Setting Up LeafletJS
+1. Setting Up OpenLayers API

-    - Integration: LeafletJS is integrated into the Next.js application using the react-leaflet package.
+    - Integration: OpenLayers API is integrated into the Next.js applicationn.
     - Base Map: The world map is displayed using a base layer, which could be a static image.

     Layer Management